 La Salle Technical College (LSTC) - Hohola was established in 1973 and is managed by the De La Salle Brothers.
 Students who attend the College are unable to gain placement in the mainstream secondary school system due to limited places.
 LSTC offers these young people a second chance to complete their high school education and gain practical, employable skills.

-LSTC is a coeducational school with 700 students ranging from 15 - 25 years of age.
-The students enrolled at LSTC come primarily from the Port Moresby region, and from nearby towns and villages outside of Port Moresby, these students stay with relatives within the city.
-Most students come from families that are in difficult financial situations, with some living in settlements that are overcrowded, and have no running water or electricity.
+LSTC is a coeducational school with 700 students ranging in age from 15 - 25 years.
+The students enrolled at LSTC come primarily from the Port Moresby region, and from nearby towns and villages outside of Port Moresby; these students stay with relatives within the city.
+Most students come from disadvantaged families, with some living in settlements that are overcrowded, with no running water or electricity.

 At LSTC, students select from their trade of choice to gain qualifications and upon graduation receive their National Certificate 1 & 2.

 Students have the option to select from one of the following: